26th Annual Susan G. Komen Pittsburgh Race for the Cure

-Join WISH 99.7 for the 25th Annual Susan G. Komen Pittsburgh Race for the Cure at Schenley Park in Oakland on Mother’s Day, Sunday, May 14th.
-This event raises significant funds and awareness for the breast cancer movement, celebrates breast cancer survivorship and honors those who have lost their battle with the disease.
+Join WISH 99.7 for the 26th Annual Susan G. Komen Pittsburgh Race for the Cure at Schenley Park in Oakland on Mother’s Day, Sunday, May 13th.
+This event raises significant funds and awareness for the breast cancer movement, celebrates breast cancer survivor-ship and honors those who have lost their battle with the disease.

 This Race is unique in the fact that 100% of the net proceeds are allocated to the mission.
 75 percent of the net income stays in our community to help fund local programs offering breast health education and breast cancer screening and treatment.
 The remaining 25 percent of the net income supports the Susan G. Komen® Grants Program.